mgheorghe/sonic-mgmt/docs/testbed/README.testbed.Keysight.md

-# SONiC Testbed with Keysight IxNetwork as Traffic Generator
+# SONiC Testbed with Keysight IxNetwork/IxLoad as Traffic Generator

-This section gives an overview of the stand-alone testbed topology where SONiC DUT is directly connected with Keysight’s protocol emulator and traffic generator (IxNetwork).
+This section gives an overview of the stand-alone testbed topology where SONiC DUT is directly connected with Keysight’s protocol emulator and traffic generator (IxNetwork/IxLoad).

 ## Physical Topology